Dinnall/postcard/README.md

 ## Purpose:
-With this application you will be aple to take pictures using your webcam write a message on your picture then send it as an email any individual
+With this application you will be aple to take pictures using your webcam write a message on your picture then send it as an email

 Start the app by following these steps.